 The Advisory Council is a group of community leaders who support the goals of Science World.
 Members meet regularly and are ambassadors for the organization by contributing time, talent and resources to help Science World fulfill its mission.

-Iain Black has been the President and CEO of Maximizer Services Inc. since April 2019, previously President and CEO of the Greater Vancouver Board of Trade since October 2011.
+President and CEO of Maximizer Software Inc. since June 2019, previously President and CEO of the Greater Vancouver Board of Trade since October 2011.
 Iain fulfilled his lifelong passion for public service by serving six years as an elected MLA and Cabinet Minister in the Government of British Columbia.
-Iain had previously held Cabinet positions as Minister of Labour; Minister of Small Business, Technology and Economic Development; and Minister of Labour and Citizens’ Services.
-Iain has also served as President of the Banking Solutions Group of Open Solutions Canada (2002–2005) as well as President, CEO and Board Director for The Electric Mail Company (1999–2004).
+Iain had previously held Cabinet positions as Minister of Labour; Minister of Small Business, Technology and Economic Devleopment; and Minister of Labour and Citizens’ Services.
+Iain has also served as President of the Banking Solutions Group of Open Solutions Canada (2002-2005) as well as President, CEO and Board Director for The Electric Mail Company (1999-2004).

 Chief Financial Officer, AbCellera Biologics